Laser Engraving Tips and Techniques for Popular Materials

 • Crystal: Contains lead and is softer, producing more intricate engravings.

-• CO2 Lasers: The most effective for engraving glass, offering the precision and power needed for clean results.
+• UV Lasers: The most effective for engraving glass, offering the precision and power needed for clean results.

 • Clean the Surface: Use a lint-free cloth and isopropyl alcohol to remove dust, fingerprints, and oils.

-• Masking: Apply a thin layer of masking tape or transfer tape to the surface to minimize chipping and reduce residue.
+• Masking: Apply a thin layer of masking material, such as a wet paper towel, to the surface to minimize chipping and reduce residue.
+Not required when using a UV Laser.

 • Positioning: Ensure the glass is flat and stable on the laser bed.
 Use a jig or clamps to secure irregularly shaped items like glasses or bottles.